Brinqa Platform API

 The Brinqa Platform API allows for flexible interactions with the Brinqa Platform, offering a powerful way to extract and manipulate your data to better serve your needs.
 It uses GraphQL as the query language to interact with the Brinqa Platform API, providing an efficient and performance-friendly method to specify and retrieve the exact data you need.

-How to use the GraphiQL explorer
+How to use the GraphQL explorer

-While the Data Exporter role allows you to export data from the GraphiQL Explorer, you must have additional roles that provide permissions to access the data, such as Administrator, Remediation owner, or Risk owner.
+While the Data Exporter role allows you to export data from the GraphQL Explorer, you must have additional roles that provide permissions to access the data, such as Administrator, Remediation owner, or Risk owner.
 For additional information on role permissions, please see the Roles documentation.

 You can type your query directly or use the icons on the left-hand side to access various explorers for additional assistance.
 The IDE consists of three panes: